Monday, May 3, 2021 · 16 min read

 DNS Content Filtering blocks traffic from sites with malicious, phishing, or adult content.
 There are three levels of DNS filtering security, each adding more protection.
 GeoIP Filtering can block outgoing, incoming, or bi-directional traffic designated by country and location, keeping the network local when required.
 The UniFi threat map allows the user to select the countries or locations they intend to block.

 The UniFi controller is scalable and provides a range of management capabilities, including managing connected devices, network mapping, traffic management, and more.
 The network topology can be viewed and managed using the included software.
 It includes a Deep Packet Inspection (DPI) engine that tracks which applications and IP addresses are using the most bandwidth.
 Built-in analytics and reporting tools allow network engineers to manage even the largest populations efficiently.

 Status information for every port can be viewed, including connection speed and duplex mode, TX/RX data rates, and Network/VLAN settings.
 All of these things are centrally controlled and managed using the included software.
-Additional capabilities include Auto-MDIX adjustment to straight-through or crossover Ethernet cables, and 802.1X (RADIUS) authentication, and dynamic VLAN.
+Additional capabilities include Auto-MDIX adjustment to straight-through or crossover Ethernet cables, 802.1X (RADIUS) authentication, and dynamic VLAN.

-The MESH WIFI Access Point
+The MESH WIFI access point